 The rights of citizens to freedom of expression, freedom of assembly, and freedom of association are governed by Article 10 of the Federal Constitution of Malaysia.2 However, these rights may be restricted where it is considered to be in the interest of security, public order and/or morality of the State.3

-Furthermore, legislation restricts civil society by curtailing the fundamental right to freedom of speech and expression, through the Sedition Act of 1948 (recently reaffirmed by the Government of Malaysia4), the Official Secrets Act of 1972, the Printing Presses and Publications Act of 1984, the Internal Security Act of 1960, and criminal defamation laws, among others.
-However, the government has recently announced the abolition of some of these laws, including the Internal Security Act and the Sedition Act, which will be replaced with other equally restrictive legislations.
+Furthermore, legislation restricts civil society by curtailing the fundamental right to freedom of speech and expression through the Sedition Act of 1948 (reaffirmed by the Government of Malaysia in 2012 4 ), the Official Secrets Act of 1972, the Printing Presses and Publications Act of 1984, Security Offences (Special Measures) Act 2012, and criminal defamation laws, among others.
+Despite previous promises to repeal the Sedition Act, in April 2015, the ruling parties adopted amendments to strengthen the Sedition Act, increasing penalties from a fine and/or a prison term of up to three years to a mandatory prison term of three to fifteen years.

-The right to assemble “peacefully and without arms”5 used to be impeded by Section 27 of the Police Act of 1967, which criminalized any assemblies that took place without a police permit, and was enforceable against three or more persons.6 This provision, however, was recently replaced by the Peaceful Assembly Act in 2012, which introduces equally restrictive and objectionable provisions.
+The right to assemble “peacefully and without arms”5 used to be impeded by Section 27 of the Police Act of 1967, which criminalized any assemblies that took place without a police permit, and was enforceable against three or more persons.6 This provision, however, was replaced by the Peaceful Assembly Act in 2012, which introduces equally restrictive and objectionable provisions.
 Notably, street protests are prohibited altogether, while non-citizens and children below the age of fifteen are barred from participating in public assemblies.
-This newly-enacted law came into force in April 2012.
+Meanwhile, Section 141 of the Penal Code stipulates that an assembly of five or more persons is designated an “unlawful assembly” on several broad and general grounds, including, among others, if the common object of the persons composing the assembly is to overawe by criminal force the authorities and public servants, to resist the execution of any law or legal process, to commit any mischief or criminal trespass or other offences.

 The right to form associations, although recognized in the Constitution, is highly limited by statutory law.
 The Societies Act of 1966 prescribes that only registered organizations may function as societies.
 Restrictions in breach of the fundamental right of freedom of association are also imposed on academics, trade unions and persons belonging to the Malaysian Bar Council.
-The Trade Unions Act of 1959 prohibits public officers from joining any trade union,7 and officers of trade unions cannot hold office in political parties unless exemptions are sought.8 The Legal Profession Act of 1979 disqualifies a person from being a member of the Bar Council or a Bar Committee if he or she holds office in any trade union, political party, or other organization which undertakes activities which can be construed as being political in nature.9 Section 15 of the Universities and University Colleges Act of 1971 is used to restrict freedom of association by mandating university approval for student associations and prohibiting student associations and faculty members from engaging in political activity.
-However, in 2008, Parliament passed amendments that loosen the Act’s restrictions on student activism.10 Students were given permission to join outside bodies, but they were still banned from joining political parties.11 Similarly, student organizations could be affiliated with other organizations but not with any political party.
-12 They are also banned from expressing support for, or opposition to, any political party.13 The amendments gave the Minister responsible for internal security additional discretionary powers.14 More amendments were passed by Parliament in April 2012, but yet to be enforced.
+The Trade Unions Act of 1959 prohibits public officers from joining any trade union,7 and officers of trade unions cannot hold office in political parties unless exemptions are sought.8 The Legal Profession Act of 1979 disqualifies a person from being a member of the Bar Council or a Bar Committee if he or she holds office in any trade union, political party, or other organization which undertakes activities which can be construed as being political in nature.9 The Universities and University Colleges Act (UUCA) 1971 is also used to restrict freedom of association by mandating university approval for student associations.
+However, amendments to the UUCA that came into force on August 1, 2012 allow students to join political parties and campaign as candidates in elections as long as they are not engaging in political activities on campus.
+However, because the university retains the power to forbid students’ participation in any organization they deem “unsuitable to the interests and well-being of the students or the University,” the true freedom of university students to participate in politics remains somewhat ambiguous.

 National Laws and Regulations Affecting Sector